WilliamLam94/WilliamLam94/README.md

 </div>

 <br/>
-My name is is William and I'm studying to become a developer.
+My name is William and I'm studying to become a developer.

 - 🌱 I’m currently learning JavaScript, Java, HTML & CSS